Hendrix-CS/csci151/projects/gui.md

     produce visible changes in the GUI.
 -   The GUI should have some **persistent state** that is modeled by a class of your own creation.
+    - The `Controller` should have an instance of this class as one of its attributes.
     - The class should represent an abstraction of the underlying data representation.
-    - The class should have an array, `ArrayList`, linked list, stack, or queue as one of its attributes.
+    - The class should have a central data structure as one of its attributes, used in a manner pertinent to the application and suitable to the data structure.
-    - The `Controller` will have an instance of this class as one of its attributes.
+    - The central data structure can be an array, linked list, `ArrayList`, `Stack`, or `ArrayDeque`.
 -   The program should do something useful or interesting.
     - It need not be complex, but it should be something that someone would conceivably want to use.
     - It should be sufficiently complex that the use of an array, `ArrayList`, linked list, stack, or queue is natural in the context of the application.